-- Students must have permission from office personnel to use the phone. - All calls must be directly related to school business. - Only the office phone may be used by students.
+- Students must have permission from office personnel to use the phone. - •• All calls must be directly related to school business. - Only the office phone may be used by students.
+Students are NOT allowed to use classroom phones.
 Use of phones by students must be kept to a minimum.